TL;DR

 The Setup

 I'm a Spanish-speaking software engineer who uses Claude Code as my primary development tool.
-Over the past months, I've accumulated 21,000+ sessions and 245,000+ messages.
-My workflow is heavily execution-oriented: long debugging sessions, architecture discussions, code reviews — all in Spanish.
+Over the past months I've accumulated ~2,000 sessions and 620K+ messages of real usage.
+My workflow is heavily execution-oriented: long debugging sessions, architecture discussions, code reviews.
+(I originally wrote "all in Spanish" here — the data in Part 4 tells a more interesting truth.)

 At some point I asked myself the obvious question: should I be writing all these prompts in English instead?
 English is the lingua franca of programming.
 Most training data is in English.
 Every benchmark is in English.
 Surely I'm leaving performance on the table?